Ghostly Tales for Ghastly Kids: School Dinners

 The narrator has always had a bad relationship with food.
-It began at lunchtimes during school when the horrible school dinners would be served: unspecified pork fat, cauliflower, prunes, stewed peas, lumpy and cold rice pudding, and Pork rind, to name a few.
-The school dinner lady would patrol the aisles and openly scold any students that were avoiding certain parts of their plate.
-Once, she yelled at the narrator to eat his cold and maggot-infested kedgeree so hard, her spittle sprayed it but he still had to eat every mouthful.
-One student she never had to ask twice was Elgin (nicknamed Blue Bottle by the rest of the school), who worshipped her and the dinners.
-When he had cleaned his plate, he would crawl under the tables to eat off the floor and then would go to the bin full of leftovers and eat its contents as well, as the rest of the school was forced to listen and tried not to retch.
-The narrator never got sympathy from his parents, who would lecture that he was ungrateful and selfish because there were children his age in the world that never got a chance to choose, let alone eat.
-The dinner lady stalked the narrator to check he had swallowed everything and even followed him into the boys' toilets.
+It began at lunchtimes during school when the horrible school dinners will be served: unspecified pork fat, cauliflower, prunes, stewed peas, lumpy and cold rice pudding, and Pork rind, to name a few.
+The school dinner lady would patrol the aisles and openly scold any students that are avoiding certain parts of their plate.
+Once, she yells at the narrator to eat his cold and maggot-infested kedgeree so hard, her spittle sprays it but he still has to eat every mouthful.
+One student she never has to ask twice is Elgin (nicknamed Blue Bottle by the rest of the school), who worships her and the dinners.
+After cleaning his plate, he would crawl under the tables and eat off the floor and then go to the bin full of leftovers and eat its contents as well, as the rest of the school tried not to retch.
+The narrator never got sympathy from his parents, who would call him ungrateful and selfish because there are children his age in the world who never get a chance to choose, let alone eat.
+The dinner lady would stalk the narrator to check he swallowed everything and even followed him into the boys' toilets.
 Eventually, the narrator's parents agreed to send in a medical note to excuse him from eating school dinners but the dinner lady made him eat it instead.